tarekauel/tk1progex1/progex2/README.md

     - views/    The GUI used for both clients
   - build.xml   ANT script.
 Responsible to build SOAP stubs and start the REST and SOAP client

-- services      Contains the REST and SOAP server source code
+- services/     Contains the REST and SOAP server source code
   - lib/        Required 3rd party libraries (Same as in clients/lib)
   - src/
     - services/